transloadit/uppy/README.md

   .run()
 ```

-But if you like, you can also use a pre-built bundle, in that case Uppy will attach itself to `window.Uppy`:
+But if you like, you can also use a pre-built bundle, in that case `Uppy` will attach itself to the global `window` object:

 ```javascript
 <script src="uppy.min.js"></script>